josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

-Artfully crafted, smooth transitions and animations are one of the most important details that help set an excellent user interface apart from the rest.
+Artfully crafted, smooth transitions and animations are one of the most important details that help set excellent user interfaces apart from the rest.
 Well-designed movement makes a UI both more engaging _and_ more intuitive.

 Bad transitions and animations, however, can make the same UI feel mediocre, cheap, confusing, or even broken.
 Poorly implemented movement could even be worse than no movement at all.